elap733/NBA-Injuries-Analysis/README.md

 _Processing of Inactive List_ and _Missed Game Events_ data:

-- For each event calculate the number games missed due to that event
+- For each event, calculate the number games missed due to that event
-  - This was the important, but also most complicated processing step.
+  - This was the most important, but also most complicated processing step.
 It required processed NBA schedule data as an additional input.
 - Process transaction "notes" to facilitate injury analysis
   - I filtered transaction "notes" using a "key word" dictionary.
 This allowed me to sort out which events were due to injury, which events were due to rest, which events were due to sickness, which were due to other personal reasons (e.g. funeral, birth), which events were due to suspension, etc.
   - For those events due to actual injury, I further identified the injured body part (e.g. shin, ankle, knee, shoulder) and body region (e.g. lower leg, upper leg , torso).